 This room has lots of wood against a white backdrop.
 The black metal provides a nice visual counterweight and is present in different furniture pieces.
 The station pendant lights above the table show how this counterweight can be layered properly across the height of the space.

-Metal pulleys for industrial pendant lighting are a great way to make a dull corner interesting and brighter.
+Metal pulleys for pendant lighting are a great way to make a dull corner interesting and brighter.
 Hang a robust pendant cage light down it to make the picture complete.
 If done right, this metal construction will add a stylish and nostalgic edge to your room.

 Even in the most eclectic home a metal cage tripod lamp gives a robust, industrial edge to a space.
 Great for in hallways, corners, living rooms and studies, you can use a tripod as task or accent lighting.
 Use Edison-style bulbs for these lamps as they complete the industrial vibe.

-These are just a few ideas to create an edgy industrial statement.
-Are you a fan of black metal pendant lights, or would you go for other industrial pendant lighting?
+These are just a few ideas to create an edgy statement.
+Are you a fan of black metal pendant lights, or would you go for other pendant lighting?
 Let us know your thoughts & ideas in the comments below!

 Image 1 & 2 via houzz, image 3 & 4 via Pinterest